CJ-Jackson/paniko/README.md

 It's made testing a lot more easier as I did not have to worry about a init function getting executed by accident, I don't want to accidently read the config file while running the test.
 Instead of having an init function, I write boot functions that get execute by the
-[main function](https://github.com/CJ-Jackson/paniko/blob/master/cmd/paniko/main.go) and does get executed while running the test.
+[main function](https://github.com/CJ-Jackson/paniko/blob/master/cmd/paniko/main.go) and does not get executed while running the test.

 I like a fact that I can use lamba (closures) to link a controller to the router